The Mind Poisoners

-The Mind Poisoners is the eighteenth novel in the long-running Nick Carter-Killmaster series of spy novels.
+The Mind Poisoners is the 18th novel in the long-running Nick Carter-Killmaster series of spy novels.
 Carter is a US secret agent, code-named N-3, with the rank of Killmaster.
 He works for AXE – a secret arm of the US intelligence services.

 Publishing history

 The book was first published in 1966 (Number A198F) by Award Books part of the Beacon-Signal division of Universal Publishing and Distributing Corporation (New York, USA), part of the Conde Nast Publications Inc. The novel was written by Lionel White and Valerie Moolman.
 Copyright was registered on 1 March 1966.